imagekit-developer/imagekit-android/README.md

     .build()
 ```
 ### Video preprocessing
-The `VideoPreprocessor` class encapsulates a set of methods to apply certain transformations to an image before uploading.
+The `VideoPreprocessor` class encapsulates a set of methods to apply certain transformations to a video before uploading.

 `VideoPreprocessor.Builder` class is responsible for building the VideoPreprocess instances.
 This class provides following methods to access and modify the policy parameters: